OIRNOIR/WackyWebM/docs/keyframes.md

+# Keyframe File

+In order to use keyframe mode, you must have a separate file describing your keyframes.
+Create a text file in the same directory you are running WackyWebM.
+Fill the file in as detailed below.

+Keyframes also require the `-k` argument in the command line.
+The complete command (with no other arguments) would look like this:

+`node wackywebm.js -k <keyframefile.txt> keyframes <input_file>`

 # Keyframe File Format

-Every line consists of 4 values, where one is optional and can be left out.
+Every line describes a keyframe, and consists of 4 values.
+The last value is optional and can be left out.
 They are all separated by comma characters (`,`)

   - First, the time in the video of the keyframe.
 This is either of these two options:
     - One integer representing seconds in the video